SocialConnect/auth/README.md

 //);

 /**
- * Why We need Cache decorator for HTTP Client?
+ * Why do we need cache decorator for HTTP Client?
  * Providers like OpenID & OpenIDConnect require US
  * to request OpenID specification (and JWK(s) for OpenIDConnect) *
- * It's not a best practise to request it every time, because it's unneeded round trip to the server
+ * It's not a best practice to request it every time, because it's unneeded round trip to the server
  * if you are using OpenID or OpenIDConnect we suggest you to use cache *
  * If you don`t use providers like (Steam) from OpenID or OpenIDConnect